 Introductions To The Hotel Front Office Department

-Front Desk is a very important department in the hotel, making direct contact with guests.
-The main function of this department is Reservation, Guest service, Check-in, Check-out, Telephone, Finance & Cashiering, Foreign Exchange, Room Assignment, Inquiry etc.
+The Front Desk is a very important department in the hotel, making direct contact with guests.
+The main functions of this department are Reservation, Guest service, Check-in, Check-out, Telephone, Finance & Cashiering, Foreign Exchange, Room Assignment, Inquiry, etc.

-The Front Office is also called the nerve centre of a hotel.
-It can be defined as a front of the housing department located around the foyer and the lobby area of a hospitality property.
-As this department is located around the foyer area of the hotel and is visible to the guests, patrons and visitors, they are collectively called “Front Office”.
+The Front Office is also called the nerve center of a hotel.
+It can be defined as the front of the housing department located around the foyer and the lobby area of a hospitality property.
+As this department is located around the foyer area of the hotel and is visible to the guests, patrons, and visitors, they are collectively called “Front Office”.

 Importance of Front Office Department:

 Traditional Front Office functions include reservation, registration, room and rate assignment, guest services, room status, maintenance and settlement of the guest account, and creation of guest history records.